-Please note: The application deadline for the 2018 Leading Change Institute was January 23, 2018, and all applicants will be notified of their status by March 1, 2018.
+Please note: The application deadline for the 2018 Leading Change Institute was January 23, 2018, and all applicants have been notified of their status.
 The application cycle for the 2019 Institute will open in fall 2018.
 The information below pertains to the 2018 cycle and is for reference only.

 A cover letter (two pages maximum) should address the selection committee and include the following:

 - Identify your interest in being a leader in higher education.

 - Summarize your experience.
 If you have previously participated in the Leading Change/Frye Leadership Institute, identify which class and describe the impact the experience has had on your career.

 Your statement of purpose (no more than two pages) should address the following topics: